Research Protections Policies

 - HHS and USDA Select Agents and Toxins, as defined in Federal Regulations 7CFR331, 9CFR121, and 42CRF73.
 The current list is available at http://www.selectagents.gov/SelectAgentsandToxinsList.html.

-- Chemical carcinogens are considered a regulated material by the University Park IBC, but not by the BRDC.
+- Chemical carcinogens are considered a regulated material by the University Park IBC, but not by the College of Medicine IBC.

 Committee records are subject to unannounced inspections by representatives of the NIH Office of Science Policy (OSP).
-IBC and BRDC submissions are carefully prepared and detailed; and written documentation must accompany all submission supplements or clarifications.
-The Office for Research Protections (ORP) is responsible for coordinating University Park IBC reviews and approvals for all University campuses and colleges except for the COM.
-The Office of the Vice Dean for Research and Graduate Studies is responsible for coordinating BRDC reviews and approvals.
+IBC submissions at both locations are carefully prepared and detailed; and written documentation must accompany all submission supplements or clarifications.
+The Office for Research Protections (ORP) is responsible for coordinating University Park IBC reviews and approvals for all University campuses and colleges except for the CoM.
+The Office of the Vice Dean for Research and Graduate Studies is responsible for coordinating CoM IBC reviews and approvals.

 This Policy is applicable to all research, testing, or teaching activities involving regulated materials conducted under the auspices of the University and applies to all University campus locations and colleges.
 University projects involving the use of regulated materials at other institutions shall receive Institutional Biosafety Committee (IBC) approval from the cooperating institution.
 In the case of collaboration between the College of Medicine/Hershey Medical Center (Hershey) and any other University location, Hershey will be treated as a cooperating institution.
 Copies of IBC approvals from cooperating institutions should be forwarded to the appropriate Administrative Office (ORP or Office of the Vice Dean for Research and Graduate Studies) along with a completed IBC application.
 The IBC may require documentation of approval from the cooperating institution prior to granting its approval.
 If the cooperating institution does not have an IBC or comparable body, then the work may require review by the appropriate University Committee.